marcoverpas/PhD_Lectures_Macerata_2025/README.md

 where $\bar{r}$ is the policy rate set by the central bank.

 Two additional points should be considered.
 So far, no private spending variable in Model PC is directly affected by the interest rate.
-We can relax this assumption by allowing the propensity to consume out of income to be a negative function of the interest rate on bills:
+We can relax this assumption by allowing the propensity to consume out of income to be a negative function of the interest rate on bonds:

 $$ \alpha_1 = \alpha_{10} - \alpha_{11} \cdot r_{-1}  \quad \text{(12)} $$